Blizzard of 1977: Northern New York

 Due to the lower wind speeds than those that occurred in western New York, the snow in northern New York was not as hard packed according to Ben Kolker of the NWS office in Buffalo.
 Northern New York did have significant snowfall, though, along with significant drifting.
 On February 1, Jefferson and Lewis counties were among the counties added to the initial federal emergency declaration, and on February 5, were among the counties declared major disaster areas.
 The New York District of the USACE assisted with snow clearing by having contractors clear a total of 450 mi of roadway in Jefferson and Lewis counties.
 U.S. Marines were at Camp Drum (near Watertown) for cold-weather training, and some of them assisted in Jefferson and Lewis counties with fourteen 25-ton Amtrack vehicles, The National Guard assisted with track vehicles; U.S. Army troops from Camp Drum also helped with disaster relief.

 Since food and supplies were in short supply in the area by the end of the storm, on February 1, the travel ban was lifted from 7:00 am until noon so 1,900 stranded travelers could leave the area.
 Agricultural interests were adversely affected by the storm, with the dairy industry hardest hit due to farmers' inability to get milk to market.
 In Jefferson County alone, about 85% of dairy farmers were forced to dump milk because tank trucks could not reach farms.
 This contributed to $8 million in agricultural losses.
 Other problems included barns collapsing from the snow (seven in Jefferson County), feed and grain shortages, disposal of manure, and farmers being unable to reach barns to feed cattle.
 Five deaths were reported in northern New York as a result of the storm, all due to heart attacks (four occurring while shoveling snow and another in his car).

 At the end of the blizzard period on February 1, a National Weather Service spotter at Barnes Corners, Lewis County, measured a snow depth of 108" on the level.
-Anecdotal reports from eastern sections of the Tow of Lorraine, Jefferson County, which was close to the area of heaviest snowfall, estimated snow depths of ten feet.
+Anecdotal reports from eastern sections of Lorraine, Jefferson County, which was close to the area of heaviest snowfall, estimated snow depths of ten feet.

 On February 9, about a week after the storm ended, the average snow depth in the Black River basin (about 2000 sqmi) which include Jefferson, Lewis and other counties was 40.4 in, having a liquid equivalent of 8.06 in that raised flooding concerns.
 Sears Pond, about 20 mi southeast of Watertown, recorded a snow depth of 77.3 in with a liquid equivalent of 19.23 in.